Women Training: Key Differences and Strategies

 Similarly, some workout programs may be more suited for women because they emphasize areas women are more likely to want to target, such as the glutes.
 But there’s no reason a woman couldn’t follow the same strength training program as a man if she knew it would help her reach her goals and achieve significant improvements in her overall fitness level.

 Of course, due to physiological differences, women and men will experience different results even if they follow the same routine, whether they are powerlifters or bodybuilders, or whatever.
 Men have more testosterone, so they can gain and maintain muscle mass more easily.
 They can also typically lift more weight and generate more force and power when resistance training, which can improve their endurance.
-(1) However, both women and men can benefit from incorporating gym workouts into their fitness routine for weight loss and overall health.
+(1) However, both women and men can benefit from incorporating gym workouts, specifically strength training workouts, into their fitness routine for weight loss and overall health.

 However, if you’re a woman, this doesn’t mean you should feel forced to do cardio-only exercises if you don’t enjoy them or they don’t suit your goals.
 If you want to get strong and build muscle, you can follow a full body workout training program a man may follow, including an abs workout.
 You just have to manage your expectations and understand that, due to biology, you likely won’t see the same results.